 St-Pierre-Jolys, Manitoba – In a small town with a population of only 1,100, it can be difficult to find the excitement and entertainment of big city living.

 This was the case for the town of St-Pierre-Jolys.

-That is until they received a $2,500 grant from the Monsanto Fund’s Canada’s Farmers Grow Communities (CFGC) program, supporting the town’s fundraising efforts to install a splash pad in Parc Carillon.
+That is until they received a $2,500 grant from the Bayer Fund’s Canada’s Farmers Grow Communities (CFGC) program, supporting the town’s fundraising efforts to install a splash pad in Parc Carillon.

 “We’re very close to the American border and people were often leaving our town to find entertainment elsewhere.
 We wanted families to be able to stay home and still have fun.
 The splash pad is literally the focal point of our community now” said Parc Carillon committee member, Bob Haegeman.